The fastest land mammal and its impact on your wellbeing

-It is also in fact a trick question because there are a couple of ways to answer this question.
+It is also, in fact, a trick question because there are a couple of ways to answer this question.

 If you answered Cheetah, you would be correct, of course.
 Sort of.
 Here is a picture of Sarah the fastest mammal in the world, courtesy of Wikimedia.
-Over a 100 metre distance, she is faster than the fastest human ever, Usain Bolt, by over four seconds!
+Over a 100 meter distance, she is faster than the fastest human ever, Usain Bolt, by over four seconds!

-But when you think about it, the answer to the pop quiz question is in fact another question.
+But when you think about it, the answer to the pop quiz question is, in fact, another question.

 Over what distance are we measuring?

 If the answer is a 100-meter sprint, then yes.
 Sarah the Cheetah would leave Usain Bolt behind in the dust.